lijumjose/VIPMP/src/pages/docs/order_management/order_scenarios.md

 **Notes:**

-- Prices returned in the `Preview Order` and `Preview Renewal` API calls are calculated based on the Pacific Standard Time (PST) time zone.
-- The pricing provided is an estimate based on the specific date and time of the request.
-Please note that placing an order at a different date or time may result in a different price.
+- The partner pricing returned in the `Preview Order` and `Preview Renewal` API calls are calculated based on the Pacific Standard Time (PST) time zone.
+Prices returned to partner are the estimated prices at the time of the request.
+Placing an order at a different date or time may result in a different price.
-- The pricing returned through this API reflects the commercial agreement between Adobe and the direct partner.
-Any pricing presented to end customers is determined by the reseller serving the end customer.
+- The pricing returned through these APIs reflects the commercial agreement between Adobe and the direct partner.
+The reseller serving the end customer determines any pricing presented to end customers.
+- Prices are subject to daily proration, which is also based on the PST time zone.
-- Pricing details are not available in Preview Order and Preview Renewal scenarios for global sales involving multiple currencies.
+- Pricing details are unavailable in Preview Order and Preview Renewal scenarios for global sales involving multiple currencies.
+- Any partner pricing shown is direct partner pricing.
+Ensure that the visibility of partner pricing is adjusted as appropriate for your marketplace.

 ### Usage instructions for Preview Order API